Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 - Holding workloads and applications accountable for data handling practices.
 By tracking data access and modifications, organizations can ensure that workloads and applications adhere to data governance policies.
 This helps prevent misuse of sensitive data and promotes responsible data handling practices.

 Data provenance, when combined with NHI frameworks and attestation, creates a comprehensive security and compliance ecosystem.
-Next, we'll explore the practical benefits of adopting NHI frameworks with attestation and provenance.
+Next, we'll explore some best practices for attesting workload data provenance.

 Best Practices for Attesting Workload Data Provenance